 Leinen MLZ4S, LZ4S and LZ4P 5.1" x 19.7" circa 1950s

-With pre-WW2 origins as the Model L4Z and LZ43, by the 1950s three versions of this very serious-quality toolroom lathe were available, the MLZ4S, LZ4S and the less-common screwcutting-by-changewheels LZ4P.
+With pre-WW2 origins as the Model L4Z and LZ43, by the 1950s three versions of this very serious-quality toolroom lathe were available, the MLZ4S, LZ4S and the cheaper but less-common screwcutting-by-changewheels LZ4P.
 By the 1960s, although these lathes were commonly advertised with the maker's name "Boley Leinen", each model had the word "Leinen" before its type descriptor.
 The MLZ4S was fitted with a "Multiplicator" screwcutting gearbox where, by rotating three knobs (or levers on earlier examples) 27 different metric screwcutting pitches from 0.1 to 6 mm were produced as well as 35 longitudinal feeds from 0.017 to 1.16 mm per rev.).
 Two less expensive models that used changewheels for screwcutting, the LZ4S and LZ4P were fitted with a simple feed box to give six sliding and surfacing feeds for each setting of the changewheels and to direct the drive to the leadscrew or power-feed shaft.
 For lathes not intended for screwcutting (or to give an especially fine rate of feed on the screwcutting models) a two-stage belt drive could be fitted to power the feeds' box.
-On both machines the spindle bore was 0.98 inches with the spindle drive pulley (a very wide one to take a smooth-running flat belt) arranged, as on all similar high-class lathes, to run in its own bearings and to drive the spindle through a peg, so removing any chance of the drive belt's pull transmitting vibration or spoiling the machine's accuracy.
+On both machines the spindle bore was 0.98 inches with the spindle drive pulley (a very wide one to take a smooth-running flat belt) arranged, as on all similar high-class lathes, to run in its own bearings and to drive the spindle through a peg; the system so removing any chance of the drive belt's pull transmitting vibration or spoiling the machine's accuracy or upsetting the surface finish of a job.

 Contained within the very heavily-built, sheet-metal cabinet stand (a number of stands appear to have been offered, not all of which made it into the Company's sales literature) the drive system consisted of a 3-speed, three-phase motor driving a two-speed gearbox.
 Combined with the single-lever selected, oil-immersed backgear this gave twelve speeds which could be configured, for the MLZ 4S, as either 13.5 to 1515 rpm or 23 to 2220 rpm - and for the LZ 4S as 13.5 to 3030 rpm.
 Later configurations, with two-step pulleys on the motor and gearbox-input shaft produced 24-speed drives, again with a choice of three speed ranges: